Adamnite/A1/Docs/README.md

 1. Download package from [here](https://github.com/Adamnite/A1/releases/tag/v0.1.0-beta)
     - using Docker is probably the most convenient way of installing and using A1 compiler
 2. Installation
-    - if you have downloaded one of the *docker* packages, follow below steps:
+    - if you have downloaded one of the *docker* packages, follow the steps below:
         - `$ docker load < package-docker.tar.gz`
         - `$ docker images` - find loaded image
         - `$ docker run -it package-docker bash` - enter Docker container
         - `$ aoc --version` - try out A1 compiler
-    - if you have downloaded one of the *non-docker* packages, extract files and move them to `/usr/bin` directory
+    - if you have downloaded one of the *non-docker* packages, extract the files and move them to the `/usr/bin` directory

 ### Compilation

 A1 source files utilize `.ao` extension.

-1. Write down your first smart contract using A1 programming language or simply use one of the examples from [here](../Examples/)
+1. Write your first smart contract using the A1 programming language or simply use one of the examples from [here](../Examples/)
-2. Compile it by executing the following command `$ aoc -o my-contract my-first-contract.ao`
+2. Compile the code by executing the following command `$ aoc -o my-contract my-first-contract.ao`
 3. Follow the steps specified in [goAdamnite](https://github.com/Adamnite/goAdamnite) to learn on how to easily upload your compiled contract to the blockchain